Robust Training of Social Media Image Classification Models for Rapid Disaster Response: Tasks and Datasets

 \subsection{Datasets}

-As mentioned earlier, we used the dataset reported in \cite{2020arXiv201108916A}.\footnote{\url{https://crisisnlp.qcri.org/crisis-image-datasets-asonam20}} Dataset has been developed by curating existing publicly available sources, created non-overlapping train/dev/test splits and made them available.
-For the sake of clarity and completeness we provide a brief overview of the dataset.
-More details of the dataset curation and consolidation process can be found in \cite{2020arXiv201108916A}.
+As mentioned earlier, we used the dataset reported in \cite{FAlam:ASONAM20}.\footnote{\url{https://crisisnlp.qcri.org/crisis-image-datasets-asonam20}} This dataset has been developed by curating existing publicly available sources, creating non-overlapping training, development, and test splits.
+For the sake of clarity and completeness, we provide a brief overview of the dataset.
+More details of the dataset curation and consolidation process can be found in \cite{FAlam:ASONAM20}.